 Shara Aaron, MS, RD

-is when the body has trouble absorbing certain vitamins, minerals, carbohydrates, proteins, or fats even though food is digested.
+is when the body has trouble absorbing certain vitamins, minerals, carbohydrates, proteins, or fats from food even when someone is eating properly.

 Factors that may increase your chance of malabsorption include:

 Malabsorption may cause:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.